Accepted Oral Presentation Guidelines

 5. Email an audio-inclusive version of your presentation to Lauren Herrington (lherrington@aavso.org).

-• This is not a requirement for in-person presentations, but we do encourage that you consider sending a recording for us to keep on hand as a backup just in case you need to change your plans at the last minute (e.g. due to an illness or cancelled flight).
+• This is required for all remote presentations.
+It is not required for in-person presentations, but we do encourage that you consider sending a recording for us to keep on hand as a backup, just in case you need to change your plans at the last minute (e.g. due to an illness or cancelled flight).

 • Two easy ways to create a recording are to record yourself presenting to an empty Zoom meeting [instructions], or to record the audio directly into your slide deck itself [instructions].